How to Get an Agent so You Can

 Yeah it's work, but it costs nothing to do it.

-Just click on the order button now, and start selling your script to Hollywood.
+Just click on the order button now, you have nothing to lose.
 PayPal, Visa, Mastercard, and other cards accepted, on a safe and secure server.

 I've had writers tell me.... "that's not how it's done"...... you have to "network" and "build relationships" and then ask someone to recommend you.
 Yeah, well, what if you don't know someone who knows someone who knows someone in Hollywood?
 I sure don't.
 Do you?
-Doing what you're doing now, have you had three requests for scripts?
-This is worth a try.
+Doing what you're doing now, have you had an LA agent correspond with you about your script?
+Have you had any agents read your long synopsis?
+(Verified by google analytics) This is worth a try.

 If you have any questions, you can contact me by email or facebook.